OpenLiberty/ci.maven/docs/run.md

 Start a Liberty server in the foreground.
 The run goal implicitly creates the server, installs features referenced by the server.xml file, and deploys the application before starting the Liberty server.
 **Note:** This goal is designed to be executed directly from the Maven command line.

+###### Multiple Modules

+The `run` goal is supported with multi module Maven projects in the same way as the [`dev` goal](dev.md#multiple-modules) but substitute `dev` for `run` in the examples.
+This will build the multi module project and start the Liberty server in the foreground, using Liberty configuration from the module that does not have other modules depending on it.

 ###### Additional Parameters

 The following are the parameters supported by this goal in addition to the [common server parameters](common-server-parameters.md#common-server-parameters) and the [common parameters](common-parameters.md#common-parameters).